 \section{Abstract}

-3D Gaussian Splatting (3DGS) has recently gained significant attention for high-quality and efficient view synthesis, making it widely adopted in fields such as AR/VR, robotics, and autonomous driving.
-Despite its impressive algorithmic performance, real-time rendering on resource-constrained devices remains a major challenge due to tight power and area budgets.
-Although existing accelerators have attempted to improve the hardware performance of 3DGS, several key inefficiency, including rasterization redundancy and cross-stage pipeline imbalance, have been overlooked in prior work.
-This paper presents an architecture-algorithm co-design to address these inefficiencies.
-First, we reveal substantial redundancy caused by repeated computation of common terms/expressions during the conventional rasterization.
-To resolve this, we propose axis-oriented rasterization, which pre-computes and reuses shared terms along both the X and Y axes through a dedicated hardware design, effectively reducing multiply-and-add (MAC) operations by up to $63\%$.
-Second, by identifying the resource and performance inefficiency of the sorting process, we introduce a novel neural sorting approach that predicts order-independent blending weights using an efficient neural network, eliminating the need for costly hardware sorters.
-A dedicated training framework is also proposed to improve its algorithmic stability.
-Third, to uniformly support rasterization and neural network inference, we design an efficient reconfigurable processing array that maximizes hardware utilization and throughput.
-Furthermore, we introduce a $\pi$-trajectory tile schedule, inspired by Morton encoding and Hilbert curve, to optimize Gaussian reuse and reduce memory access overhead.
-Comprehensive experiments demonstrate that the proposed design preserves rendering quality while achieving a speedup of $23.4\sim27.8\times$ and energy savings of $28.8\sim51.4\times$ compared to edge GPUs for real-world scenes.
-We plan to open-source our design to foster further development in this field.
+3D Gaussian Splatting (3DGS) has emerged as a powerful technique for novel view synthesis, combining high-quality reconstruction with efficient rendering.
+It has been widely adopted in domains such as AR/VR, robotics, and autonomous driving.
+However, achieving real-time performance on resource-constrained platforms remains challenging due to strict power and area budgets.
+Prior accelerators improve hardware performance but still overlook key inefficiencies, including insufficient rasterization efficiency, poor sorting scalability, and pipeline imbalance.
+This paper presents an architecture--algorithm co-design to address these challenges.
+First, we propose \textit{axis-shared rasterization}, which precomputes and reuses common terms along the X- and Y-axes, reducing multiply-and-accumulate (MAC) operations by up to $38\%$ while preserving high parallelism.
+Second, we develop a novel \textit{order-independent transmittance} method that removes the need for explicit sorting by leveraging a lightweight Multilayer Perceptron (MLP) to directly approximate the transmittance of each Gaussian, enabling efficient $\alpha$ blending with negligible quality loss.
+Third, we design a \textit{unified reconfigurable PE array} that supports both rasterization and MLP inference, sustaining high utilization without costly sorting hardware.
+Our experiments demonstrate that our design preserves rendering quality while achieving a $1.33\sim 1,88\times$ speedup over the state-of-the-art 3DGS accelerators.
+Our code is open source at \url{https://github.com/WangZhican/ISCA26\_3DGS\_Acc}.